PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router_bgp_session.md

 	Example: 10.0.0.0/24
 - `primary_subnet` (String) Currently for Azure use only.
 Provide this as the primary subnet when creating an Azure cloud router connection.
+- `remote_address` (String) The cloud-side router peer IP.
+Not used for Azure connections.
+Required for all other CSP.
 - `secondary_subnet` (String) Currently for Azure use only.
 Provide this as the secondary subnet when creating an Azure cloud router connection.

 ### Read-Only